-BTCC Pool is also based in China and operates bitcoin exchanges, bitcoin wallets, and has the ability to print physical bitcoins.
+BTCC Pool is also based in China, operates bitcoin exchanges and wallets, and can print physical bitcoins.

-The BTCC Pool site has an official account named WeChat that miners can refer to in order to track their hash power, pool their hash power, and get daily statistics.
+The BTCC Pool site has an official account named WeChat that miners can refer to track their hash power, pool their hash power, and get daily statistics.

-Miners can be assured of regular payouts that are based on the PPS payment model with a 2% fee.
-It employs stratum mining protocol, and payments are instant to BTCC wallets with a 30-minute waiting period for other wallets.
+Miners can be assured of regular payouts based on the PPS payment model with a 2% fee.
+It employs a stratum mining protocol, and payments are instant to BTCC wallets with a 30-minute waiting period for other wallets.

-BTCC Pool is one of the largest bitcoin mining pools that has its own bitcoin exchange and wallet services.
+BTCC Pool is one of the largest bitcoin mining pools with exchange and wallet services.
 It offers miners a transparent fee structure and has recently introduced an FPPS option.

-Anyone with an inactive accounts will have it suspended after 90 days, and the remaining balance will be acquired by BTCC Pool.
+Anyone with inactive accounts will have it suspended after 90 days, and BTCC Pool will acquire the remaining balance.

 Other notable bitcoin mining pools include Eligius, BTC.com, BW Pool, and Bixin.